✦ Scandinavian-inspired design, curated for modern living

 Can One Unit Cover Both Bedroom and Living Room?

 Yes, if your rooms are open or small, one unit can cover both.
 You’ll get better results with central placement, a strong airflow rating, and doors open so moisture and odors can move freely.
+If the bedroom and living room are separated by closed doors or long hallways, a small compact unit may work better when used in one room at a time.

 Conclusion